1. Gauguin’s early years

 One of Gauguin’s best known works from this period is ‘Night Café at Arles (Mme Ginoux)’ from 1888.

 During this time, Gauguin suffered greatly from mental health issues and attempted suicide.
-Van Gogh was famously also struggling with his mental health and their partnership was extremely tumultuous.
+Van Gogh was famously also struggling with his mental health and their partnership was extremely volatile.

-Things came to a head in December 1888, when Van Gogh severed his ear following a row with Gaugin.
+Things came to a head in December 1888, when Van Gogh severed his left ear following a row with Gauguin.

 Interesting fact...